-ORBITA was never meant to be definitive in a broad sense-it was designed to find a physiological effect of stenting on mean exercise time, without clarity on the clinical relevance of this outcome.
-Indeed, a likely reason why the study was limited to this endpoint was because this is all that could have passed an ethical board given the novelty of the placebo procedure in this setting.
+ORBITA was never meant to be definitive in a broad sense-it was designed to find a statistically significant physiological effect of stenting on mean exercise time, without clarity on the clinical relevance of anticipated effects on this outcome measure.
+Indeed, a likely reason why the study was limited in its size and design of these surrogate outcomes was because this is all that could have passed an ethical board given the novelty of the placebo procedure in this setting.
 Further background on these topics from Darrel Francis, the senior author on the study, appears at Harrell (2017b).
-One certain impact of ORBITA is that bigger trials of stenting with placebo procedures are now much more likely with a more meaningful set of outcomes that will be measured.
+Beyond immediate news reports, one positive impact of ORBITA is that bigger trials of stenting with placebo procedures are now much more likely with a more definitive set of measured outcomes that are meaningful for patients.

-We don't see any easy answers here-long-term outcomes would require a long-term study, after all, and clinical decisions need to be made right away, every day.
-But perhaps we can use our examination of this particular study and its reporting to suggest practical directions for improvement in heart treatment studies and in the design and reporting of clinical trials more generally.
+We don't see any easy answers here-long-term outcomes would require a long-term study, after all, and clinical decisions need to be made right away, every day-but perhaps we can use our examination of this particular study and its reporting to suggest practical directions for improvement in heart treatment studies and in the design and reporting of clinical trials more generally.